-Students who want to undertake a PhD in Social Policy or in Social Work should have achieved a minimum 2.1 honours or international equivalent in a Masters degree cognate to their proposed thesis topic.
+Students who want to undertake a PhD in the school should have achieved a minimum 2.1 honours or international equivalent in a Masters degree cognate to their proposed thesis topic.
 Students are also required to complete a research proposal of between 4000-5000 words in length.
-The proposal should contain the following components: Introduction, Literature Review, Research Objectives, Methodology, References.
+Guidelines for the research proposal can be found here.

-Enquiries can be directed to the School Manager Elizabeth Hassell (firstname.lastname@example.org)or the Graduate Studies Director, Dr. Muireann NiRaghallaigh (email@example.com).
+General enquiries can be directed to the School Manager Elizabeth Hassell (firstname.lastname@example.org)or the Graduate Studies Director, Dr. Muireann NiRaghallaigh (email@example.com).
 Students who have specific research topics in mind may email individual members of staff whose research is in a complementary area of interest.
-Please check our staff and research pages for work complementary to your potential research area and/or topic.
+Faculty members who are currently recruiting PhD students are listed below with their research interests.